-CDBG and HOME funds are used to support the following affordable projects underway:

-- Haciendas Phase III - Mid-Pen Moon Gate Plaza (formerly called The Farm) Demolition and soils remediation on site began in February and anticipated to be completed by March 5, 2018.
-Actual construction of buildings by March 19, 2018 per California Tax Credits Allocation Committee (CTCAC) deadlines
+HOME funds are used to support the Mid-Pen Moon Gate Plaza (formerly called The Farm) - Construction of buildings began March 19, 2018, per California Tax Credits Allocation Committee (CTCAC) deadlines.
+Completion of the project is anticipated by the end of 2019.